mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/install-airgapped/index.md

   cluster:
   - both management and attached clusters must connect to the Docker registry
   - management cluster must connect to the attached cluster's API server
-  - management cluster must connect to load balancers created by some addons.
-For example, Thanos, part of the Prometheus addon, connects to those load balancers.
+  - management cluster must connect to load balancers created by some platform services.
+For example, Thanos, part of the Prometheus platform service, connects to those load balancers.

 - all the prerequisites in [air gapped Konvoy installation][air-gap-before-you-begin] in case of Konvoy clusters.